Data Abstraction for Data Professionals

 Presenter: Howard Diesel

-Meetup Group: Data Professionals
+Meetup Group: African Data Management Community Forum

 Write-up Author: Howard Diesel